Audrey Geisel University House

-The Audrey Geisel University House, historically known as the William Black House, is the private residence of the Chancellor of the University of California San Diego.
-Located in La Jolla, California, it is a historic site that is listed on the National Register of Historic Places.
+The Audrey Geisel University House, historically known as the William Black House, is the private residence of the chancellor of the University of California, San Diego.
+Located in La Jolla, San Diego, California, it is a historic site that is listed on the National Register of Historic Places.
 It is located at 9630 La Jolla Farms Road and overlooks Black's Beach, the Scripps Coastal Reserve, and the Pacific Ocean.

 The house was designed by architect William Lumpkins of the adobe revival movement of Santa Fe, New Mexico.
 It was the first house built in the La Jolla Farms area, and was designed for William H. and Ruth Black who lived there during 1952–67 in what is termed Pueblo Revival architecture style.
 It was then sold to the Regents of the University of California and used by UC San Diego chancellors during 1967–2004.
 In 2004, the house was deemed structurally unsound and subsequently vacated.